SavarJ/SavarJ/README.md

 - 🔭 I'm a 16-year-old rising senior at Westhill High School
 - 🌱 I’m currently learning Web Development
-- 👯 I have taken classes such as AP CSA, Honors Cyber Security, and Data Structures and Algorithms
+- 👯 I have taken many CS classes such as AP CSA, Honors Cyber Security, and Data Structures and Algorithms
-- 🥅 I will be a TA next year for DSA and will do an Independent Study in AI/ML
+- 🥅 I will be a TA next year for DSA
 - ⚡ Fun fact: I have lived in 3 different continents!

 ### Connect with me: